 When he's not raving about himself in the third person for his artist bio, Blake Guthrie lives in rural Georgia and roams the country as a singer/songwriter and travel journalist.

-When he was still wet behind the ears as a newcomer on the Atlanta music scene in the late '90s, Guthrie won the Critics Choice award for "Best Acoustic Act" in Atlanta from Creative Loafing, then the largest alternative newsweekly in the Southeast.
-A year later he won the award again - a two-peat.
-Guthrie was asked to write for the newsweekly, thus being disqualified from ever winning the award again.
+When he was still wet behind the ears as a newcomer on the Atlanta music scene in the late '90s, Guthrie won the Critic's Choice award for "Best Acoustic Act" in Atlanta from Creative Loafing, then the largest alternative newsweekly in the Southeast.
+A year later he won the award again – a two-peat.
+Guthrie was then asked to write for the newsweekly, thus being disqualified from ever winning the award again.
 There would be no three-peat.

 He also shared the stage at this time with another up-and-comer in Atlanta, John Mayer.
-The two young songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in response to the estrogen-fest Lillith Fair.
+The two young songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in August of 1999 in response to the estrogen-fest Lillith Fair.
 Guthrie may share the VHS tape of the evening if you are nice to him and still own a VCR.

 Since those early days, Guthrie has fine-tuned his craft, becoming a respected professional on the local scene while continuing to spread out beyond the region.
 For some reason, people in Australia, Canada, and Belgium keep downloading and streaming songs from his albums "Til I Reach The Light," and "Songs About Chicks," which Guthrie finds odd because he's never been to those countries and doesn't know anyone there.
 Guthrie is currently at work on a new batch of songs for his next album, which he hopes will be released sometime this century.